 If named is not configured to use views, then managed keys for the server will be tracked in a single file called managed-keys.bind.
 Otherwise, managed keys will be tracked in separate files, one file per view; each file name will be the view name (or, if it contains characters that are incompatible with use as a file name, the SHA256 hash of the view name), followed by the extension .mkeys.

-4 Be on the lookout for DNSSEC validation failures when the key in use changes to the 2017 key, on or around October 11th 2017, in case of unforseen problems.
+- Be on the lookout for DNSSEC validation failures when the key in use changes to the new key.

 BIND with Trusted-Keys

 Trusted-Keys is the older, manual method for maintaining the trust anchors.
 ISC recommends against using trusted-keys for the root zone unless you are an expert user with a specific use case requiring manual key management.
 If you are still using trusted-keys, the best way to avoid an outage during the upcoming key rollover is to change from trusted-keys to managed-keys.

 With the trusted-keys method, the system administrator must manually update the bind.keys file, which BIND uses to create the trust anchor database.
 When you download BIND, there is a copy of the current bind.keys file in the root directory, and another is always available from the ISC website.
 This file contains the public half of the root KSK.

 What to do if you are using BIND with trusted-keys